chrisjrob/chrisjrob.github.io/_posts/2009-10-16-installing-nagios-on-debian-lenny.markdown

 layout: post
 title:  "Installing Nagios on Debian Lenny"
 date:   2009-10-16 00:00:00
-categories: technology linux
+category: technology
-tags: nagios
+tags: [linux, nagios]
 ---

 Turns out this is as simple as: